alpermdr/dirscan/README.md

 # dirscan
-this is a web directory scanner tool if you need help dm me to discord
+this is a web directory scanner tool

+if you need help use --help command or dm me discord

 Discord : ¹⁹²³Kommandant#0659